csguoh/FastVAR/README.md

 ## Contact

-If you have any questions, feel free to approach me at cshguo@gmail.com
+If you have any questions during your reproduce, feel free to approach me at cshguo@gmail.com